-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the governing body. - Regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Setting targets to measure financial and other performance. - Clearly defined purchasing (asset purchase or capital investments) guidelines. - · Delegation of authority and segregation of duties. - · Identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the governing body. - Regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Setting targets to measure financial and other performance. - · Clearly defined purchasing (asset purchase or capital investments) guidelines. - · Delegation of authority and segregation of duties. - · Identification and management of risks.

-The trustees have considered the need for a specific internal audit function and have appointed WR Partners as internal auditor.
-Trustees have also implemented an internal audit function for non-financial areas of the trust.
+The trustees have considered the need for a specific internal audit function and decided to appoint an internal auditor being WR Partners.
+Trustees have also implemented an internal audit function for non-financial areas of the Trust.